jimmy2217/DC-DC_Buck_Converter/README.md

 # DC-DC_Buck_Converter
-DC-DC_Buck_Converter DC to DC buck converter capable of 3-30Vdc 3A output from an 8-30Vdc input with 90-95% efficiency.
+Adjustable DC to DC buck converter capable of 1-28Vdc 5A output from an 8-30Vdc input with 86-92% efficiency.
-You can use the Gerber files to have your PCB manufactured, and use the BOM to purchase all required parts to build your circuit.
+You can use the Gerber files to have your PCB manufactured, and use the BOM to purchase all required componenets to build your circuit.
 Enjoy...

 # Circuit